 I received a message on Twitter asking how long it takes to get to the ferry terminal from the airport in Manila…. the short answer is around 3 hours, give or take, depending on traffic.
 Of course there is a little more too getting to Puerto Galera than that!
 I promised to write more about this process on my blog, so here we are!

 There are a few different ways to get to Puerto Galera.
 The easiest and fastest is to let your dive operation organize transport for you.
-They can have a private van meet you at the airport and take you direct.
-This can be around 4000 pesos and can take 6-10 people.
+They can have a private van meet you at the airport and take you direct to Batangas Pier.
+This can be around 3500-4000 pesos and can take 6-10 people depending on how much baggage you have.
 This is cost effective if you are traveling with a group.
 They can also have a private boat bring you across which will probably run another 4000 pesos.
 Looking at around $170 dollars at current exchange rate of approximately 47 pesos to the dollar.
 For someone who is already spending a couple of thousand dollars to come from half-way around the world and doesn’t want to hassle with moving their bags around, then this is definitely an option.
 If you have money to burn, you can even hire a seaplane… I’m going to assume most of you reading are not millionaires though!

 A lot depends on what time of day you fly in.
 The last ferry to Puerto Galera leaves around 5 PM.
 There are 4 different destinations for the bangka ferries, Sabang Pier, Muelle Pier, Balatero Pier, and White Beach.
 Times will vary for the last ferry based on destination so make sure to check with your operator.
 They are your best source for the most current information on schedules.
 If you fly into Manila in the afternoon you will end up having to spend the night somewhere if you don’t get a private boat and depending on conditions a boat may not be allowed to cross at night.